How do microbes drive the nutritional ecology of herbivores?

-A core aim in my research is to study symbioses across multiple levels of biological organization, from the molecular and physiological mechanisms underlying the initiation and maintenance of these partnerships, to the ecological and genetic consequences of coevolution.
+I aim to study herbivore-microbe symbioses across multiple biological scales, from the molecular and physiological mechanisms underlying the initiation and maintenance of these partnerships, to the ecological and genetic consequences of coevolution.

 Modulation of host metabolism by resident gut microbiota